695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 **Tip:** To speed up text entry, use `commands.txt` file from the `<PROJ ROOT>/files` to copy and paste most of the commands.
 It is highly recommended that you copy and paste the commands to avoid command-line errors.

-**Note:** All the commands are not available in the `commands.txt` file.
-Make sure you see this lab document for proper sequencing.

 ## Step 1: Create a PetaLinux project

 Use the following command to create a new PetaLinux project based on the Zynq&reg; UltraScale+ template in a new directory named `petalinux`.
 This project is not based on an existing BSP.